-The teaching internship and its associated one-credit seminar are intended to increase doctoral students' instructional skills and is also a service to the department.
+The teaching internship is intended to increase doctoral students' instructional skills and is also a service to the department.
 MCH courses that require teaching interns, including MHCH 701-702 (the master's 2-semester core course), MHCH 713, and MHCH 862, have priority as contexts for the fulfillment of the teaching internship.
 Students must complete their internships in one of these courses if a teaching intern is needed.
-Doctoral students may not serve as a teaching intern in MHCH 862 until they have successfully completed the course.
+Doctoral students may not serve as a teaching intern in MHCH 862 until they have successfully completed MHCH 801.